 - The border crossing can take time so be prepared to wait.
 The quickest time to cross seems to be very early in the morning;

 - Exit tickets are required to enter Panama and Costa Rica but in both of our crossings we were not asked for these, neither was anyone else, so it is possible to risk it;

 - To enter Panama you may be asked for evidence of a flight to your home country (in addition to normal entry requirements).
-If you are concerned about this you could buy a fully refundable ticket or apparently there is a website called faketickets.com that we have heard some travellers are using; and
+If you are concerned about this you could buy a fully refundable ticket or apparently there are websites that can generate fake tickets that we heard some travellers were using; and

 - The exit tax from Costa Rica is $7USD.
 You will be asked to pay a $1U-4USD tourist tax on entry to Panama (dependent on what border you cross) – However, we are not sure how legitimate this is, only pay it if you get the sticker.

 We also have lots of information from our time in Costa Rica, see below;

 - Backpacking Montezuma and Santa Teresa on the Nicoya Peninsula, Costa Rica